 Access to a WhatsApp group of the other parents if taking a group course

-A meet-up with other members of the course after the babies are born (when possible due to current restrictions)
+A meet-up with other members of the course before or after the babies are born (when possible due to current restrictions)

 How can I book a place on a course?